Logo for Un(re)solved

 FRONTLINE PBS

 What prompted the FBI to reinvestigate over one hundred unsolved civil rights era murders?
 And what does justice look like for families whose loved ones were killed?
 Reporter James Edwards seeks answers to these questions, reflecting on his own family’s experiences along the way.
-Hear episode 1 on June 11.

 2021 GBH

 What prompted the FBI to reinvestigate over one hundred unsolved civil rights era murders?
 And what does justice look like for families whose loved ones were killed?
 Reporter James Edwards seeks answers to these questions, reflecting on his own family’s experiences along the way.
-Hear episode 1 on June 11.

 2021 GBH